 Search for Hosts using our Website or Mobile App

 More about WWOOFing...

-WWOOF Australia was established in 1981 and is Australian owned and run.
+WWOOF Australia was established in 1981 and is 100% Australian owned and run.
 It is part of a worldwide WWOOF volunteer and cultural exchange movement.

 Each country operates independently, with its own lists of WWOOFers and WWOOF hosts.

 WWOOFing is a hands-on way of learning about organic farming and environmental rehabilitation, but that’s not all.
 Gain a greater understanding of how hard farmers work, get your hands dirty and have a great workout while helping out, see if you have the stamina to keep up!

 Leave the tourist trail and see the real Australia, visit unique places off the beaten track, meet the locals, save on travel expenses, add skills to your resume, improve your English and offset your carbon travel footprint at the same time!